CODE-DE-EO-Lab/community_FORCE/tutorials/usage.md

 TXT_RADIUS = 50
 TXT_ITERATION = 1
 TXT = DIL ERO BHT
-describe the radius to be applied for texture computation (meters for FORCE DataCube), the number of iterations (i.e.
+describe the radius to be applied for texture computation (meters for FORCE Data Cube), the number of iterations (i.e.
 3 means the texture is iteratively calculated three times, which increases texture effect), and the kind of texture.
 Currently available metrics are dilation, erosion, opening, closing, gradient, blackhat and tophat.
 For an encompassing description of parameterization, please see the FORCE documentation.

 #### Output Data

-Output data are organized in the FORCE DataCube format.
+Output data are organized in the FORCE Data Cube format.
 Example filename: TEXTURE_HL_TXT_CLS.tif
 The output of the Texture Metrics submodule is rather standardized, as the user can only choose between different morphological metrics to be applied.
 TEXTURE is the name base that can be adapted by the user in the parameter file.
 Here, CLS is the closing operator tag.
-The data is represented in the same type as the input data, e.g. reflectance with a scale of 10000 if ARD from the FORCE DataCube is used.
+The data is represented in the same type as the input data, e.g. reflectance with a scale of 10000 if ARD from the FORCE Data Cube is used.

 #### Working Example